CodeCharlieCode/Manage-Your-Monies/README.md

 <h2>General Brief</h2>

 * 7 days to plan, design and create an app.
-* Restricted to only use python, HMTL and CSS - no JavaScript :(
+* Restricted to only using python, HMTL and CSS - no JavaScript :(

 <h2>Specific Brief</h2>
 <h3>Spending Tracker</h3>